April is STD Awareness Month

-LAS VEGAS – In the first two months of 2010, 1,231 cases of Chlamydia, 282 cases of gonorrhea, and 36 cases of syphilis were reported in Clark County.
-Each of these can be easily treated and cured.
+STDs can be easily treated and cured.
 As part of National STD Awareness Month, the Southern Nevada Health District encourages everyone to get tested and get the facts about sexually transmitted diseases.
-The health district’s STD clinic provides testing, treatment, exams, referrals, and counseling; HIV testing is available at Annex A. All visits are confidential.
+The health district’s STD clinic provides testing, treatment, exams, referrals, and counseling and the cost is $30; HIV testing is available at Annex A. All visits are confidential.
 The clinic is open Monday through Friday between 8 a.m. and 4:30 p.m.
-For information, contact the clinic at (702) 759-0708 or visit the health district website www.SNHD.info.
+For information, contact the clinic at (702) 759-0708, by email STDClinic@snhdmail.org or by visiting the health district website www.SNHD.info.

 The health district’s office of HIV/AIDS and STDs is participating in the nationwide GYT (Get Your Test) campaign to encourage testing and remove taboos associated with it.
-Throughout April, free STD screenings will be available at the following locations:
+In addition to testing at the health district, STD screenings are available at the following locations: